Anisometropia

 Anisometropia is a condition in which a person's eyes have substantially differing refractive power.
 Generally, a difference in power of one diopter (1D) is the threshold for diagnosis of the condition.
 Patients may have up to 3 diopters of anisometropia before the condition becomes clinically significant due to headache, eye strain, double vision or photophobia.

 In certain types of anisometropia, the visual cortex of the brain cannot process images from both eyes simultaneously (binocular summation), but will instead suppress the central vision of one of the eyes.
 If this occurs too often during the first 10 years of life, while the visual cortex is developing, it can result in amblyopia, a condition where, even when correcting the refractive error properly, the person's vision in the affected eye may still not be fully correctable to 20/20.

 The name of the condition comes from its four Greek components: an- "not", iso- "same", metr- "measure", ops "eye".

 Antimetropia is a rare sub-type of anisometropia in which one eye is myopic (nearsighted) and the other eye is hyperopic (farsighted).
 This condition occurs in about 0.1% of the population.

+Presentation

+In anisometropia, the vision in one eye is very different than vision in the other eye due to refractive error.
+Symptoms may include headaches or dizziness.
+Astigmatism may additionally be present and may differ among the eyes.

+Comorbidity

+Hyperopic (farsighted) children with anisometropia of one diopter (D) or more are at risk of developing refractive accommodative esotropia, also when the amounts of hyperopia are low.
+Generally speaking, uncorrected farsightedness in children is a risk factor for refractive accommodative esotropia: given that farsighted children must accommodate (focus) heavily to see clearly up close and that focusing is neurophysiologically closely linked to the inward movement of the eyes (convergence), excessive accommodation often leads to an inward turn of the eyes, known as accommodative esotropia.
+The risk is higher in presence of anisometropia.
+Furthermore, anisometria is considered a risk factor for a child to develop amblyopia.

+Both strabismus and anisometropia can cause amblyopia, and either can also be a consequence of amblyopia.

 Causes

 Anisometropia is caused by common refractive errors, such as astigmatism, far-sightedness, and myopia, in one eye.

 Anisometropia is likely the result of both genetic and environmental influences.

-Some studies suggest, in older adults, developing asymmetric cataracts may cause worsen anisometropia.
+Some studies suggest, in older adults, developing asymmetric cataracts may cause worsened anisometropia.
 However, anisometropia is associated with age regardless of cataract development: a rapid decrease in anisometropia during the first years of life, an increase during the transition to adulthood, relatively unchanging levels during adulthood but significant increases in older age.